 Still, even with financial accounts where the financial institution is not legally required to reimburse your account if you are the victim of fraud, they are more likely to make you whole if you report the fraud within 30 days of it taking place.

-In other words, if you come in a year after the date you claim your account was hacked and demand that the bank or investment house make good on the lost funds, you’re going to have a very difficult row to hoe.
-But, if you alert the institution within a month, they will almost always refund your account.
+In other words, if you come in a year after the date you claim your account was hacked and demand that the bank or investment house make good on the lost funds, you’re going to have a tough row to hoe.
+But if you alert the institution within a month, they will almost always refund your account.

-Because they don’t want the reputational harm that comes with the publicity that they’ve been hacked and didn’t refund the accounts of innocent victims who make timely notice of losses.
+Because they don’t want the reputational harm that comes with the publicity that they’ve been hacked and didn’t refund the accounts of innocent victims who made timely notice of losses.